GSA-TTS/FAC-transition-site/src/data/reliability/concerns/2026-08-10-update-award-refs.md

 ## Consequences

-Users would have difficulties reconciling the award reference between other API calls and the SF-SAC report
+Users would have difficulties reconciling the award reference between API calls and the SF-SAC report.

 ## Resolution

 1. Query the DB and identify potential reports with the issue.
-2. Update the award reference in 'audit_singleauditchecklist.findings_uniform_guidance' and  'dissemination_finding.award_reference' for those reports
+2. Update the award reference in 'audit_singleauditchecklist.findings_uniform_guidance' and  'dissemination_finding.award_reference' for those reports.